-In addition to the atmospheric variables examined in CP2019 (i.e., zonal mean wind, zonal mean 205 temperature, surface temperature, 850 hPa zonal wind) we examine ocean variables relevant to understanding the evolution of the AMOC and its coupling to the atmosphere.
-In particular, in 207 addition to examining the surface mixed layer depths we also examine sea surface temperatures, 208 surface friction speed, horizontal ocean heat and salinity transports, as well as the net heat fluxes which, together with the net freshwater fluxes (F; inferred from precipitation minus evaporation 210 (P-E)), provide information about the surface buoyancy forcing (Large and Yeager (2009)).
-In our 211 simulations, the preindustrial climatological buoyancy forcing over the North Atlantic is dominated 212 by the sum of the net heat fluxes ($Q = Q_H + Q_E + Q_S + Q_L$), which are defined to be positive into the 213 ocean (Appendix Figure A1, left).
-These are further partitioned into their respective latent heat 214 (Q_E) and sensible heat (Q_H) contributions as we find that the net solar (Q_S) and longwave (Q_L) flux 215 radiative contributions are negligible over the North Atlantic region (Appendix Figure A1, right).
-Given our interest in the Northern Hemisphere we focus primarily on December-January-217 February (DJF).
-The ocean heat transport changes in our simulations are also most pronounced 218 during DJF, consistent with the analyses presented in Romanou et al. (2023) and Orbe et al. (2023).
+In addition to the atmospheric variables examined in CP2019 (i.e., zonal mean wind, zonal mean 206 temperature, surface temperature, 850 hPa zonal wind) we examine ocean variables relevant to 207 understanding the evolution of the AMOC and its coupling to the atmosphere.
+In particular, in 208 addition to examining the surface mixed layer depths we also examine sea surface temperatures, 209 surface friction speed, horizontal ocean heat and salinity transports, as well as the net heat fluxes 210 which, together with the net freshwater fluxes (F; inferred from precipitation minus evaporation 211 (P-E)), provide information about the surface buoyancy forcing (Large and Yeager (2009)).
+In our 212 simulations, the preindustrial climatological buoyancy forcing over the North Atlantic is dominated 213 by the sum of the net heat fluxes ($Q = Q_H + Q_E + Q_S + Q_L$), which are defined to be positive into the 214 ocean (Appendix Figure A1, left).
+These are further partitioned into their respective latent heat 215 (Q_E) and sensible heat (Q_H) contributions as we find that the net solar (Q_S) and longwave (Q_L) flux 216 radiative contributions are negligible over the North Atlantic region (Appendix Figure A1, right).
+217 Given our interest in the Northern Hemisphere and our expectations that stratospheric ozone feed-218 backs on the NH jet will occur during boreal winter (CP2019), we focus primarily on December-219 January-February (DJF).
+The ocean heat transport changes in our simulations are also most pro-220 nounced during DJF, consistent with the analyses presented in Romanou et al. (2023) and Orbe 221 et al. (2023).